Student social life and leisure time

 If these opportunities and other additional events taking place in Pärnu College are not enough for you, consider other leisure time activities in Pärnu.
 Whether it’s a night club, cinema, bowling, gym and swimming, spa, jogging at the beach, shopping or art classes – it`s up to you.

-The Spa and Wellness Master’s Degree (Wellness and Spa Service Design and Management Master’s programme) is held in Pärnu, a peaceful town with 40 000 inhabitants.
-It`s always full of cultural events, sporty people and great service.
-Pärnu is considered to be the summer capital of Estonia – with many sandy beaches, numerous recreational facilities, parks, spas, hotels and restaurants – and tourists define the atmosphere all year long.Due to its coziness, Pärnu is a safe place to study, live, work, rest and play.
+Pärnu is a peaceful resort town with around 40 000 inhabitants.
+The quiet town is waking up from long winter sleep in April, when the days are already warm and sunny.
+The whole town is then preparing for the new season.
+Pärnu is considered to be the summer capital of Estonia – with sandy beach, numerous recreational facilities, quiet green parks, medical and wellness spas, hotels and restaurants – and tourists.
+The city is full of life in summer!
+Art exhibitions, concerts, fairs and performances are held in the town, there is a lot to see and experience.
+Thanks to its cosy athmosphere, Pärnu is a safe place to study, live, work, rest and play.
 Walking around late night or hanging out in pubs is a pure pleasure – there is no need to worry about your safety.

 A monthly bus ticket for a student ≈ 6.40 EUR